Family planning: Finances

 The lifetime opportunity cost related to adolescent pregnancy – a measure of the annual income a young mother misses out on over her lifetime – ranges from 1 per cent of annual gross domestic product in a large country such as China to 30 per cent of annual GDP in a small economy such as Uganda.
 If adolescent girls in Brazil and India were able to wait until their early twenties to have children, the increased economic productivity would equal more than $3.5 billion and $7.7 billion, respectively.

 In the Copenhagen Consensus produced by Nobel laureates in collaboration with the UN, universal access to contraception ranks as the third-highest policy initiative in social, economic, and environmental benefits for every dollar spent.
 Providing universal access to sexual and reproductive health services and eliminating the unmet need for contraception will result in 640,000 fewer newborn deaths, 150,000 fewer maternal deaths and 600,000 fewer children who lose their mother.
 At the same time, societies will experience fewer dependents and more women in the workforce, driving faster economic growth.
-The costs of universal access to contraceptives will be about $3.6 billion/year, but the benefits will be more than $400 billion annually and maternal deaths will be reduced by 150,000.
+The costs of universal access to contraceptives will be about $3.6 billion/year, but the benefits will be more than $400 billion annually, and maternal deaths will be reduced by 150,000.

 Modern methods

-Modern methods of family planning include birth control, assisted reproductive technology and family planning programs.
+Modern methods of family planning include birth control, assisted reproductive technology, and family planning programs.

-In regard to the use of modern methods of contraception, The United Nations Population Fund (UNFPA) says, "Contraceptives prevent unintended pregnancies, reduce the number of abortions, and lower the incidence of death and disability related to complications of pregnancy and childbirth."
+Regarding the use of modern methods of contraception, The United Nations Population Fund (UNFPA) says, "Contraceptives prevent unintended pregnancies, reduce the number of abortions, and lower the incidence of death and disability related to complications of pregnancy and childbirth."
 UNFPA states, "If all women with an unmet need for contraceptives were able to use modern methods, an additional 24 million abortions (14 million of which would be unsafe), 6 million miscarriages, 70,000 maternal deaths and 500,000 infant deaths would be prevented."

 In cases where couples may not want to have children just yet, family planning programs help a lot.
 Federal family planning programs reduced childbearing among poor women by as much as 29 percent, according to a University of Michigan study.

-Adoption is another option used to build a family.
-There are seven steps that one must make towards adoption.
+Adoption is another option to build a family.
+There are seven steps that one must take towards adoption.
 One must decide to pursue an adoption, apply to adopt, complete an adoption home study, get approved to adopt, be matched with a child, receive an adoptive placement, and then legalize the adoption.